-- our accounting and financial reporting processes; - the integrity of our consolidated financial statements and financial reporting process; - our systems of disclosure controls and procedures and internal control over financial reporting; - our compliance with financial, legal and regulatory requirements; - the evaluation of the qualifications, independence and performance of our independent registered public accounting firm; - the performance of our internal audit function; and - our overall risk profile.
+- · our accounting and financial reporting processes; - · the integrity of our consolidated financial statements and financial reporting process; - · our systems of disclosure controls and procedures and internal control over financial reporting; - · our compliance with financial, legal and regulatory requirements; - the evaluation of the qualifications, independence and performance of our independent registered public accounting firm; - · the performance of our internal audit function; and - · our enterprise risk profile.

-The Audit Committee also is responsible for engaging an independent registered public accounting firm, reviewing with the independent registered public accounting firm the plans and results of the audit engagement, approving professional services provided by the independent registered public accounting firm, including all audit and non-audit services, reviewing the independence of the independent registered public accounting firm, considering the range of audit and non-audit fees and reviewing the adequacy of our internal accounting controls.
+Additionally, the Audit Committee is responsible for overseeing management's cybersecurity program.
+The Audit Committee is also responsible for engaging an independent registered public accounting firm, reviewing with the independent registered public accounting firm the plans and results of the audit engagement, approving professional services provided by the independent registered public accounting firm, including all audit and non-audit services, reviewing the independence of the independent registered public accounting firm, considering the range of audit and non-audit fees and reviewing the adequacy of our internal accounting controls.
 The Audit Committee also prepares the Audit Committee report required by SEC regulations to be included in our annual Proxy Statement.

-During the fiscal year ended December 31, 2019, the Audit Committee met eight times, including telephonic meetings.
+During the fiscal year ended December 31, 2020, the Audit Committee met eight times, including telephonic meetings.